 Abductor pollicis longus

 Supinator syndrome is a relatively rare entrapment syndrome in which the deep branch of the radial nerve is trapped in the supinator tunnel between the heads of the supinator muscle, resulting in weak finger extension.
 Causes include trauma or overuse of the supinator muscle.

 Muscles of the hand

-- Extrinsic muscles of the hand: Muscle bellies are located in the forearm (see “muscles of the forearm” above).
+- Extrinsic muscles of the hand: The muscle bellies are located in the forearm (see “Muscles of the forearm” above).

-- Intrinsic muscles of the hand: Muscle bellies are located within the hand.
+- Intrinsic muscles of the hand: The muscle bellies are located within the hand.